snaveenkpndevops/Github_Action_learning/Simple_Workflow_README.md

 ```

+## Note:

-### For Learning the Github Action, Please refer the `Learning_README.md` to check the order of Readme files.
+For Learning the Github Action, Please refer the `Learning_README.md` to check the order of Readme files.

 ### Github Action Components: